EntireTwix/OptimizedHeaders/README.md

 tpool.hpp
 -----
-a lightweight LOCKING thread pool, with INDIVIDUAL QUEUES per thread.
+a simple LOCKING thread pool, with INDIVIDUAL QUEUES per thread.
 It works best with synthetic/well distributed workloads.
 Extremely Fast

 stpool.hpp
 -----
-a lightweight LOCK-FREE SHARED QUEUE thread pool, utilizing atomic_queue.h from user from https://github.com/max0x7ba/atomic_queue.
+a simple LOCK-FREE SHARED QUEUE thread pool, utilizing atomic_queue.h from user from https://github.com/max0x7ba/atomic_queue.
 This thread pool is faster then tpool.h if the distribution of work is nonuniform, otherwise its on average 20-40% slower (for synthetic workloads).

 utils.hpp
 -----